Complaints Procedure for Weymouth Rowing Club

 1. INVESTIGATION-PROCEDURE

-Any complaint should be made to the Welfare Officer, Club Chairman, Secretary or Trustee and be in writing.
-The complaint must be received within a reasonable time limit of the alleged incident.
+Any complaint should be made to the Welfare Officer, Club Chairman, Secretary or Trustees and be in writing.
+The complaint must be received within a reasonable time limit of the alleged incident; two weeks would generally be deemed to be reasonable unless the complainant can provide justifiable reasons for delay.

 All complaints will then be reviewed by the trustees to determine the next appropriate step.